Also known as: Coccidioidomycosis antibody test

 When the needle is inserted to draw blood, you may feel moderate pain, or only a prick or stinging sensation.
 Afterward, there may be some throbbing.

-The test is done to determine if you are infected with the fungus Coccidioides immitis, which causes the disease coccidioidomycosis.
+The precipitin test is one of several tests that can be done to determine if you are infected with the fungus Coccidioides immitis, which causes the disease coccidioidomycosis.

-No precipitins is normal.
-This means the blood test did not detect the antibody to Coccidiodies immitis.
+The result of "no precipitins' is normal.
+This means the blood test did not detect the antibody to Coccidioidies immitis.

 An abnormal (positive) result means the antibody to Coccidioides immitis has been detected.